NarekPVP/NMath/README.md

-# 📊 OfflineMath - A Powerful Offline Math Research App
+# 📊 NMath - A Powerful Offline Math Research App

-**OfflineMath** is an open-source mathematical app that helps users explore and research mathematical functions, providing detailed results with graphs.
-Unlike other tools like Photomath, **OfflineMath** works **offline**, completely free of charge.
+**NMath** is an open-source mathematical app that helps users explore and research mathematical functions, providing detailed results with graphs.
+Unlike other tools like Photomath, **NMath** works **offline**, completely free of charge.

 ## 🌟 Features